flox/pkgdb/docs/registry.md

 The fields `defaults` and `priority` are optional.

-The fields `subtrees` and `stabilities` are optional ( everywhere ).
+The fields `subtrees` are optional ( everywhere ).

 An explicit `null` is treated the same as omitting a field.

-If no default or explicit settings are given for `stabilities` and `subtrees` there is fallback behavior which attempts to _do the right thing_ without being overly eager about scraping _everything_ for each input.
+If no default or explicit settings are given for `subtrees` there is fallback behavior which attempts to _do the right thing_ without being overly eager about scraping _everything_ for each input.
-Omitting `subtrees` will cause flakes to use `catalog` if it is available, then try `packages`, and finally `legacyPackages` - only one output will be searched with this behavior.
+Omitting `subtrees` will cause flakes to use `packages`, and finally `legacyPackages` - only one output will be searched with this behavior.
-Omitting `stabilities` only effects `catalog` outputs, but only `stable` is used as a fallback in these cases.